 If a customer starts to follow a social media account to receive specific information, then you could lose them by publishing new, unrelated types of content via the same account.

 4. Support business objectives

 Publishing content to inform, educate or entertain social media audiences might seem like common sense, but the organisation also has its own business objectives to achieve by using social media.
 Whether it is driving online sales, promoting marketing campaigns or raising awareness of the brand, there are a wide range of business outcomes that social media can deliver.
 Social media needs to support and drive the organisation’s overarching business objectives, which in turn can shape the social media content strategy.

 The key to achieving these objectives is balance.
 Organisations that balance customer / audience content with business-driven content are more likely to see interaction across a diverse range of posts and to have a more active and engaged following.
 Compare this to those organisations that only publish self-promoting content like sales and marketing messages.
 In other words, a customer is more likely to respond positively to a sales-related post once they have already engaged with some other content that offers them value by educating or entertaining them.

-6. Listen to your customers on social media
+6. Listen to your audience on social media

 Engagement on social media is a two-way process and organisations can’t afford to publish outbound content and then ignore any inbound messages they receive but don’t want to handle, such as complaints.
 Edison Research found that 42% of customers who complain on social media expect a response from the organisation within 60 minutes!
 If complaints are not acknowledged, those unhappy customers will grow frustrated and can sometimes post elsewhere on social media.
 For example, they might choose to reply to unrelated marketing posts on the organisation’s social media accounts, creating a toxic environment, making it unlikely for other customers to respond and engage in a positive conversation.